Architectures

 DeepSet(ψ, ϕ, a = mean; S = nothing)

-The DeepSets representation (Zaheer et al., 2017),
+The DeepSets representation (Zaheer et al., 2017; Sainsbury-Dale et al., 2024),

-where 𝐙 ≡ (𝐙₁', …, 𝐙ₘ')' are independent replicates from the statistical model, ψ and ϕ are neural networks, and a is a permutation-invariant aggregation function.
-Expert summary statistics can be incorporated as,
+where 𝐙 ≡ (𝐙₁', …, 𝐙ₘ')' are independent replicates of data, ψ and ϕ are neural networks, and a is a permutation-invariant aggregation function.

-This is done by calling the DeepSet object on a Tuple{Vector{A}, Vector{Vector}}, where the first element of the tuple contains a vector of data sets and the second element contains a vector of set-level information (i.e., one vector for each data set).
+This is done by calling the DeepSet object on a Tuple{Vector{A}, Vector{Vector}}, where the first element of the tuple contains a vector of data sets and the second element contains a vector of set-level inputs (i.e., one vector for each data set).

 Examples